josh-works/josh-works.github.io/_posts/parking_lot_consulting/2023-07-14-parking_lot_consulting.md

 ## You say your work could lead to increased property values. why's that?

-In general, people want to live in walkable neighborhoods.
+In general, people strongly desire to live/work/pass through in walkable neighborhoods.
 We'll make the neighborhood grow increasingly walkable.
+This makes it safe for more foot-traffic.